filleting crappies filleting crappies

 The 6-inch Bubba Ultra Flex fillet knife comes loaded with extreme flexibility and a ridiculously thin blade making it the perfect knife for bluegills, crappies, and perch.

-If I am cleaning a lot of fish (more than 10) then I will make the switch from the 6-inch Ultra Flex to the Bubba Lithium Ion Cordless Fillet Knife because the electric knife will speed up the filleting process.
+If I am cleaning a lot of fish (more than 10 fish) then I will make the switch from the Bubba 6-inch Ultra Flex to the Bubba Lithium Ion Cordless Fillet Knife because the electric knife will speed up the filleting process.

 Start by making a cut behind the gill plate and then run your knife along the backbone of the crappie.
 Press down as you make this cut and continue it all the way to the tail of the fish.

-Work the knife back towards the head of the fish while cutting around the ribs.
+Work the knife back towards the head of the fish while cutting down.
+You will also want to cut around the rib cage.

 Follow that cut through and you will be able to remove that side from the fish.